supermarsx/magickeyboard/README.md

-Mirror for Magic Keyboard pt-PT layout
+Mirror for Magic Keyboard driver from bootcamp distribution + pt-PT layout